MrLight/pytebis/readme.md

 The connector can return structured data in a defined timespan with defined measuring points.
 There are function to get the data as structured NumPy Array, Pandas or as json.
+For further interaction it is possible to load the measuring points, the groups and the tree.
+Alarms are currently not supported.

 ## Install the package